appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/maintenance-window.md

         scheduler: "0 * * * *"
       ```

-    2. Save the changes and update the configuration with:
+    b.
+Save the changes and update the configuration with:

       ```bash
         helm upgrade --values values.yaml appsmith appsmith/appsmith
       ```

  * If you are on the **Business Edition** on Kubernetes, update the configuration as shown below:

-    1. Go to the Appsmith installation directory, and edit `values.yaml`, and set `enabled` to `false` for `autoupdate` attribute:
+    a.
+Go to the Appsmith installation directory, and edit `values.yaml`, and set `enabled` to `false` for `autoupdate` attribute:

       ```yaml
       #highlight-next-line